wlwl2/time-converter/README.md

 the IANA time zone).
 You can add any name in front of the `(C)`.
 Both `TZ` and `comments` are used for custom time zones.

-In React.js components, dealing with custom time zones are dealt by using this condition:
+During development in React.js components, custom time zones are handled by using this condition:

 `indexOf("(C)") !== -1`

-Just do a search for this condition in all of the `.js` files.
+Just do a search for this condition in all of the `*.js` files using your favorite code editor.

 ### DST